 Paradoxically, the major new entrant in the stock fund derby since 1950-the stock market index fund-represents a throwback to a simpler age.
 The first index fund was created in 1975.
 It holds the 500 stocks in the S&P 500 Index and seeks to match its return (before costs).
-With its first cousin, the total stock market index fund, introduced in 1987, these consummate middle-of-the-road funds now account for 10% of equity fund assets.
+With its first cousin, the total stock market index fund (owning essentially all publicly-held U.S. stocks), introduced in 1987, these consummate middle-of-the-road funds now account for 8% of equity fund assets.
 On the other hand, there are also market segment index funds (matching, for example, a technology stock index or an index of Austrian stocks), the antithesis of their diversified forebears.